obscuren/tinyvm/README.md

 `v.Set(asm.Reg, asm.R15, "my_label")`, but this has to be implemented in both the vm as well as the compiler who does not yet emit label information during the assembly stage of the "compiler".

+ See Appendix I for a list op assembly operations.

 ## Conditional execution

 TinyVM supports (like ARM) conditional execution e.g. `moveq` would only be executed if the